Toxic Chemicals in Everyday Products: Health Effects of Flame Retardants (PBDEs) and State Policies to Prevent Exposures

-Description: a discussion with researcher Ami Zota, ScD and nationally-recognized environmental health leader Kathy Curtis on the adverse health effects of exposure to PBDEs and what we can do to prevent exposures.
+CHE-Alaska hosted this discussion with researcher Ami Zota, ScD and nationally-recognized environmental health leader Kathy Curtis on the adverse health effects of exposure to PBDEs and what we can do to prevent exposures.
 More than twelve states have already banned these toxic flame retardant chemicals.
-Find out what's happening in Alaska and how you can support Alaska House Bill 63 which follows the lead of other states and would ban the importation of consumer products containing PBDEs.
-PBDEs (polybrominated diphenyl ethers) are toxic flame retardant chemicals found in some electronics, furniture foams, fabrics, and kitchen appliances.
+This call summarized what's happening in Alaska and how you can support Alaska House Bill 63 which follows the lead of other states and would ban the importation of consumer products containing PBDEs (polybrominated diphenyl ethers), toxic flame retardant chemicals found in some electronics, furniture foams, fabrics and kitchen appliances.
 They are not permanently bound to products and are released into our homes, workplaces and the outdoor environment.
 PBDEs are persistent, bioaccumulative environmental contaminants and are largely unregulated in the United States.
-People are exposed in multiple ways, including contaminated air, household dust, and foods.
+People are exposed in multiple ways, including contaminated air, household dust and foods.
 PBDEs interfere with thyroid function, cause problems with brain development, and disrupt learning, memory and behavior.
 Babies are exposed in their mother’s womb and through breast milk.

 Ami Zota, ScD, postdoctoral fellow, University of California San Francisco Program on Reproductive Health & Environment.
 Dr. Zota uses her expertise in epidemiology, exposure assessment, and environmental justice to investigate the cumulative impacts of environmental and social factors on reproductive health.
 Her current work focuses on effects of environmental chemicals exposure (such as PBDE flame retardants, PCBs, and PFOAs) on thyroid function, cardiovascular function, and birth outcomes in an ethnically and socioeconomically diverse population of pregnant women.